joken-elixir/joken/guides/signer.md

 So, if you only call verify functions, you don't need the private key.
 But, if you call sign functions, you will need the private key.

-One thing that might seem confusing is that with a private key you can **SIGN** and **VERIFY**.
+One thing that might seem confusing is that with some private keys you can **SIGN** and **VERIFY**.
 WTH???
-Yep, private keys usually contain the public key too inside of them.
+Yep, some private keys contain the public key too inside of them (for example with RSA keys).
 So, you can sign and verify all the same with the same key.

 ## Benchmarks

 Another misterious thing about the encoding of things is that it is preferable to use the PEM format instead of passing a map of keys with all the values.
 Performance wise it is just faster.
 You can run the benchmarks your self.
 They are in the benchmarks folder.

+Why is that so?
+Well, to use the key we need to parse it into the erlang expected type that is not PEM nor JWKs maps.
+BUT, erlang can handle PEMs natively while it can't handle JWKs.

 ## Dynamic signers

 All functions that receive a key argument may be passed an instance of a `Joken.Signer` in its place.
-This is a convenience for when you need a dynamic configuration.
-It shouldn't be the most common use case bu it is there all the same.
+This is a convenience for when you need a dynamic configuration as when you are retrieving the key from an endpoint.

 Example: